ash-project/ash/README.md

 See the [Getting Started Tutorial](https://hexdocs.pm/ash/getting_started.html) for more information.

-For those looking to add ash extensions:
+For those looking to add Ash extensions:

 - see `Ash.Dsl.Extension` for adding configuration.
 - If you are looking to write a new data source, also see the `Ash.DataLayer` documentation.